PurpleCloud-MT/General/Solutions/defensive_handbook.md

 * Last but not least, we can view the vulnerable part of the code in the GitHub repository under `Defense_Resouces` in the file `process.php`

 ![](https://i.imgur.com/8WdouPK.png)
-* Here we can observe that PHP is used and expects a GET parameter `cmd`, which executes passed arguments on the virtual machine.
+* Here we can observe that PHP is used and expects a GET parameter `cmd`, which executes the passed arguments on the virtual machine.

 **Misconfigurations:**
 1. SSH access via public IP address